Can Varicocele Surgery Improve Your Premature Ejaculation?

 In fact, the previously mentioned 2016 study suggested that a varicocelectomy could improve premature ejaculation in patients with bilateral varicoceles.
 Goli added that research shows a varicocelectomy leads to improved spermatogenesis, or sperm cell development, which likely causes improved sexual function.

 Another small study, this one published in 2020 in the Basrah Journal of Surgery, found premature ejaculation in patients with a varicocele might be related to the development of prostatitis due to the backflow of blood from the varicocele.
 The study suggested that performing a varicocelectomy in patients with both varicoceles and premature ejaculation can improve this sexual dysfunction.

 Several other studies also imply a varicocelectomy could be a favorable option for men who have a varicocele and have not responded to medical treatments for premature ejaculation.
 With this in mind, are there other treatments to try first?

 "There are a lot of nonoperative ways to address premature ejaculation through various wipes and gels that could slightly desensitize the skin of the penis or increase ejaculation time," Houman said, adding that there are also medications available.

-Medications prescribed for PE are called selective serotonin reuptake inhibitors (SSRIs), which are usually used to treat depression.
-One of their side effects is delaying ejaculation, which is why they help treat PE.
+Medications prescribed for premature ejaculation are called selective serotonin reuptake inhibitors (SSRIs), which are usually used to treat depression.
+One of their side effects is delaying ejaculation, which is why they help treat premature ejaculation.

 There are two types of premature ejaculation.
-With primary PE, the problem in the patient has always existed.
-With secondary PE, the problem has recently developed.
+With primary premature ejaculation, the problem in the patient has always existed.
+With secondary premature ejaculation, the problem has recently developed.
 If premature ejaculation is secondary to another physical or psychological condition, then treating the underlying problem should help.

 Anesthetic creams, gels and sprays can make the penis less sensitive.
 Using these with a condom can be very effective.
 In addition, some self-help techniques include: